 Met Nimoy on the street in NYC in the late 1970’s.
 Nobody else recognised him so I thought maybe I was wrong.
 However, as he approached me, it was obvious that he knew I knew who he was.
 He stopped in front of me (probably because of my dumb-founded look) and smiled.
 All I managed to say was “Weren’t you…?”
 To which he replied, “I still am” and kept walking.

 I first met Nichelle at a con in NYC in the mid-1970’s.
 I was walking down a crowded aisle in the Huckster’s Room (that what they called the vendor area in those days) when the crowd parted revealing Nichelle at a table just in front of me.
-I recall that there was bright sunlight streaming in from the windows like heaven.
+I recall that there was bright sunlight streaming in through the windows like heaven.
 There might as well have been a choir in the background.
 I stopped dead in my tracks when she looked over a saw me gawking, and smiled at me.
 She was the most beautiful woman I had ever seen.
 I crapped my pants and ran away!

 Also met many people from all of the different series.
 However, meeting and speaking with Gene and Majel at the first con was priceless.
 Much much more on that later…